 Magic Kingdom Lockers

 Lockers are located inside Magic Kingdom adjacent to the Wheelchair and ECV rental location.
-Guest lockers have been upgraded at all Walt Disney World theme parks.
-The process for renting a locker has now changed, as each locker location is now equipped with a self-service kiosk.
-Guests paying with cash or credit card may now proceed directly to the kiosk to rent a locker.
+The locker locations offer a self-service kiosk.
+Guests paying with cash or credit card proceed directly to the kiosk to rent a locker.
 Guests paying with a MagicBand or gift card should see a Cast Member at the nearest merchandise location where the Cast Member will provide the Guest with a code to access one of the lockers.
-Lockers are available in Standard (12.5” X 10” X 17”) size for $7.00, Large (15.5” X 13” X 17”) size $10 per day, and Jumbo (17” x 22” x 26”) size locker for $15 per day.
-Guests are no longer required to pay a deposit when renting a locker.
+Lockers are available in Small (12” X 10” X 17”) size for $10.00, Large (15.5” X 13” X 17”) size $12 per day, and Jumbo (17” x 22” x 26”) size locker for $15 per day.

 Parades & Fireworks